 This type of injection (sometimes referred to as urethane injection) is arguably the most common type of injection used for repairing basement leaks and waterstopping generally, due to its versatility.
 It is used exclusively for stopping leaks in poured concrete foundation walls and structures.
 When waterstopping is required in subway tunnels and mineshafts, the cracks and rock fissures are injected with polyurethane (also referred to as grout) – so you know this crack repair method works under real-life conditions.

 It should be noted that in some instances epoxy crack injection is a better choice to repair foundation cracks; particularly structural foundation cracks.
-Click on this hyperlink for a comparison of epoxy and polyurethane injection methods for sealing cracks.

 How polyurethane injection works